resoai/TileBoard/README.md

    * (optional)
    */
   groupMarginCss: '20px 40px',

+  /* hidden: hide group (optional)
+   * can be boolean or function that return boolean
+   */
+  hidden: Boolean | Function,

   /* items: A list of Tile objects.
 See documentation on Tiles below */
   items: [],